exonum/exonum-doc/src/get-started/design-overview.md

 - `ListIndex` implements an array list
 - `MapIndex` represents a map / key-value storage
+- `SparseListIndex` represents a `ListIndex` that may contain "gaps".
+It provides the possibility to delete items not only from the end of the list, but from any part thereof.
+Such deletions do not break the order of the indices inside the list
 - [`ProofListIndex`](../architecture/merkledb.md#prooflistindex)
   is an enhanced version of an array store.
 It implements a balanced (but not necessarily full) binary Merkle tree.
 Leaves of the tree keep the actual array items, while the intermediate nodes keep the hashes from concatenated children data. `ProofListIndex` only allows to append the data or update the already stored items
-- [`SparseListIndex`][sparse-list-index] represents a `ListIndex` that may contain "gaps".
-It provides the possibility to delete items not only from the end of the list, but from any part thereof.
-Such deletions do not break the order of the indices inside the list
 - [`ProofMapIndex`](../architecture/merkledb.md#proofmapindex) extends the
   map.
 It is based on a Merkle Patricia tree, implemented as a binary tree.
   Leaves of the tree keep the actual values from the map.
 Intermediate nodes